-Ubuntu comes with the desktop environment Unity installed by default.
+Pop!_OS comes with the GNOME desktop environment and Ubuntu before 17.10 comes with the Unity desktop environment.
 A desktop environment is responsible for the look and feel of the graphical desktop, and includes many of the key programs that get used every day.

 Desktop environments can be installed with a single command and can be selected at the login screen (image below).
 All desktop environments have access to your home folder and files, so they can share data.
-They are basically the top, graphical layer of Ubuntu, each with it’s own individual settings.
+They are basically the top, graphical layer of Pop!_OS, each with its own individual settings.

-Make sure to always pick lightdm as the desktop manager when prompted while installing additional desktop environments.
+In Ubuntu 16.04, make sure to choose lightdm as the display manager when prompted.
 Choosing gdm, sddm, or another, will break the installation.
-If needed, this command can be run to pick the display manager again:
+Other display managers work fine in 17.04 and later.
+If needed, this command can be run to choose the display manager again:

 sudo dpkg-reconfigure lightdm